St. Andrew's Church, Puducherry: History

 The details of the church are found in the inscriptions made in the temple in Tamil, the first one of its kind in South India.
 Pondicherry was founded by 1674 by Francois Martin, while the French East Indian Company by Thaniappa Mudaliar in 1691 CE.
 The colony passed hands between the French and British colonial Empire till 1816 when it became a permanent colony of the French.
 Some accounts place that the church was built in 1675 by Capuchins following the Apostle St. Andrew.
 Other accounts place that the church was built in the fort by Father Ephraim de Nevers in 1642 as a temporary structure, which would go on to be modified as a permanent structure in 1675.
 As per other accounts and also the official history of the Church, it was built by Kanakaraya Mudali (1696- 1746), the grandson of Thaniyappa Mudaliyar and the longest serving dubash for the French Colonial Empire in 1745.
 He hosted a multi caste religious feast in the region subsequently attended by people across different castes and religions in the region.
 It is believed that the Church was destroyed by the British in 1761 and was later rebuilt in 1830.

 Worship practises

-St. Andrews Church was originally under the dominions of the cathedral and later changed hands to Petiti Seminaire School Fathers up to 1860.
-The priests in the church were originally only French, but during modern times, Tamil people were also allowed.
+St. Andrew's Church was originally under the dominions of the cathedral and later changed hands to Petit Seminaire School Fathers up to 1860.
+The priests serving in the church were originally only French, but during modern times, Tamils have also been appointed.
 In modern times, the Church is administered by the Archdiocese of Pondicherry and Cuddalore.
-Mass is performed in the church from Monday to Friday on 5 a.m., 6.am. and 5 p.m. on Saturdays and 5 a.m., 6 a.m. and 5 p.m. on Sundays.
-The feast of the church is celebrated during the Christmas times for eight days, starting with flag hoisting on 24 January and ending on 2 January.
-The religious activities are performed by an archbishop and two Parish priests.
+Mass is offered in the church from Monday to Saturday at 6 a.m.
+An additional Sunday Vigil Mass is offered at 5 p.m. on Saturdays.
+On Sundays, Mass is at 5 a.m., 6 a.m., and 5 p.m.

+The feast of the namesake is commemorated on November 30 every year.
+But the feast of the Blessed Virgin Mary under the title Our Lady of Presentation (Note: It commemorates Our Lady at the Presentation of Jesus.
+Not to be confused with Presentation of Mary.) is considered the main feast of the parish.
+It is celebrated for eight days, starting with flag hoisting on 24 January and ending on 2 February.